The online editorial and curatorial project for systems, non-

 With the aim of using the growing relationship between the Bushwick scene and the network Sluice had nurtured, it was decided that it would be mutually beneficial to make the expo a truly international exercise.
 Essentially, Sluice would manage the expo and coordinate all the international visiting galleries.
 Centotto and Theodore:Art were responsible for coordinating the Bushwick host galleries.

 AN INDUCTION | Gabriele Evertz

-I am interested in the sensation and perception of color interaction.
+I am interested in the sensation and perception of colour interaction.
 The history and theory of color serve as organizing tools.
 Simple geometric elements function as basic formal units, or color situations.

-Of all of the visual elements, color is the most unstable factor, depending on its
+Of all of the visual elements, colour is the most unstable factor, depending on its

 placement, size, and quantity.
 Whereas shapes always hold their identity -